 - A personal statement - as well as impressing with your proposal, you might be asked to provide a written statement explaining why you deserve funding.
 Highlight your financial circumstances but also your skillset and enthusiasm.

-- References - ideally from your undergraduate or postgraduate tutor, your references should be from whoever can comment on your academic achievements or work ethic.
+- References - ideally provided by your undergraduate or postgraduate tutor, your references should be from those who can comment on your academic achievements or work ethic.

 How can I increase my chances of success?

-Finally, make sure your application is compelling.
-Research Councils and institutions want proof that they're funding worthwhile research in a meaningful and interesting area, and assurances that you'll complete your work to a high standard within set deadlines.
+It's also important to ensure that your application is compelling.
+Universities want proof that they're funding worthwhile research in a meaningful and interesting area.
+They expect assurances that you'll complete your work to a high standard and in keeping with set deadlines.